junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The street light shines into the hallway, showing a grand but deserted space.
 The metal sign by the empty elevator well is rusty, the letters noting the number of rooms on each floor are shallow and dusty, looking as aged as the residents peeping out from the windows.

-The elevator well is old-styled, with hollow, sparse metal bars like a half-finished construction site.
+The elevator well is old-style, with hollow, sparse metal bars like a half-finished construction site.
 The Detective approaches it cautiously, one hand resting close to the back of the belt where the pistol is.

 "Hello?"
 The Detective voices carefully, then almost startles at a sudden loud sound of clanking noise.
 The sound echoes in the empty space.